HyperspaceApp/Hyperspace/doc/api/Wallet.md

 on disk.
 Calls to some wallet API endpoints will fail until the wallet is unlocked.
 The wallet can be unlocked with the `/wallet/unlock` endpoint.
-Once the wallet is unlocked calls to the API endpoints will succeed until the wallet is locked again with `/wallet/lock`, or Siad is restarted.
+Once the wallet is unlocked calls to the API endpoints will succeed until the wallet is locked again with `/wallet/lock`, or hsd is restarted.
 The host and renter require the miner to be unlocked.

 Index